multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 cifar10  gsc  gtsrb  mnist  svhn
 ```

 The number of weight parameters and memory usage of each DNN model are shown in the below table, which is the same as in the paper.
-In short, a total of 268,692 weight parameters (1,046 KB) are virtualized into 66,475 weights (258 KB).
+In short, a total of 268,692 weight parameters (1,046 KB) are virtualized into 66,475 weights (258 KB), achieving 4x of packing efficiency.

 | DNN | Number of weights | Memory (KB) |
 | :-------------: | -------------: | -------------: |